-During the three months ended September 30, 2020, there were no repurchases of Series A Preferred Stock.
-During the nine months ended September 30, 2020, we repurchased 109,775 shares of Series A Preferred Stock at a weighted-average price of \$20.79 per share (including shares purchased through the tender offer described above), for a total cost of approximately \$2.3 million.
+During the three months ended June 30, 2020, we repurchased 40,028 shares of Series A Preferred Stock at a weighted-average price of \$26.49 per share (including shares purchased through the tender offer described above), for a total cost of approximately \$1.0 million.
+During the six months ended June 30, 2020, we repurchased 109,775 shares of Series A Preferred Stock at a weighted-average price of \$20.79 per share (including shares purchased through the tender offer described above), for a total cost of approximately \$2.3 million.